placroix74/ImageRanker/README.md

 ## Technical Notes
-I had started out using Quicksort and showing the pairs as they came up, but the human mind being what it is, I could not escape [inconsistent sorting results](https://blogs.msdn.microsoft.com/oldnewthing/20090508-00/?p=18313).
+I had started out using Quicksort and showing the pairs as they came up, but the human mind being what it is, I could not avoid [inconsistent results](https://blogs.msdn.microsoft.com/oldnewthing/20090508-00/?p=18313).

 So, basically:
 - Each image is compared exactly once against every other ((n^2 + n) / 2 comparisons in total);
-- Each image selected from a pair get a _hit_, and the final results are sorted by descending amount of hits.
+- Each image selected from a pair gets a _hit_, and the final results are sorted by descending hit count.